garg-tejas/tic-tac-toe/README.md

 - "Save Agent" and "Load Agent" buttons allow you to save and load trained models
 - Use the radio buttons to select your preferred opponent type and whether you want to play as X or O

-## How It Works

-The game uses a Q-learning algorithm to train an agent to play Tic Tac Toe.
-The agent learns by playing thousands of games against different opponents and updating its strategy based on rewards received.
+## Agent Types

+### Traditional Q-learning Agent

+- Table-based approach storing Q-values for each state-action pair
+- Works well for simple games like Tic Tac Toe
+- Fast training but limited generalization

-### RL Agent
+### Deep Q-learning Agent

-The agent uses:
-- Q-learning with epsilon-greedy exploration
-- Decreasing exploration rate over time
-- State representation as board configurations
+- Neural network approximates the Q-function
+- Better generalization to similar states
+- Experience replay for more stable learning
+- Target network for more stable Q-value estimates
+- Double DQN implementation to reduce overestimation

+## Training Methods

+### Against Random Opponent

-- Rewards for winning, losing, and drawing
+- Good for learning basic strategies
+- Fast training but limited skill ceiling

-### Opponents
+### Against MiniMax Opponent

-- Random Agent: Makes random valid moves (good for early training)
+- Learns more defensive and optimal play
-- MiniMax Agent: Uses the minimax algorithm with alpha-beta pruning (challenging opponent)
+- Challenging opponent using minimax algorithm with alpha-beta pruning
+- Higher skill ceiling but slower learning

+### Self-Play

+- Agent plays against itself, learning from both sides
+- Discovers advanced strategies through exploration
+- Develops counter-strategies to its own tactics
+- Most effective for developing strong play

 ## Training Tips

-- Start training against the Random opponent to learn basic strategies
-- After achieving a good win rate against the Random opponent, train against the MiniMax opponent
+- Start with deep Q-learning and self-play for the strongest agent
+- Use hyperparameter tuning to find optimal learning settings
-- Training for at least 5000 episodes is recommended for good performance
+- Train for at least 50,000 episodes for good performance
-- The agent learns faster when the exploration rate is higher, but performs better in actual games with a lower exploration rate
+- For best results against skilled humans, train with a combination of all opponents
+- Monitor win rate against MiniMax as a benchmark for strength

 ## Project Structure

-- `main.py`: Entry point for the application
+- `main.py`: Entry point and command-line interface
 - `game.py`: Core game logic for Tic Tac Toe
-- `rl_agent.py`: Implementation of the Q-learning agent and opponents
+- `rl_agent.py`: Implementation of Q-learning and Deep Q-learning agents
 - `gui.py`: Pygame-based graphical user interface
+- `self_play.py`: Script for self-play training
+- `hyperparameter_tuning.py`: Script for finding optimal hyperparameters

-## License
+## Performance Metrics

-MIT
+The project includes tools to visualize:

+- Win rates over time
+- Game length distribution
+- Reward accumulation
+- Training loss (for Deep Q-learning)